MiraWelner/MiraWelner/README.md

-## Hi there 👋 I'm Mira Welner, a Data Scientist and Programmer at Specere Labs!
+## Hi there 👋 I'm Mira Welner, a Data Scientist and Programmer at Carnegie Mellon University!
 I'm on a quest to get a PhD and work with computer vision!
 Someday I'd like to go into low earth orbit or higher

-- 👨🏻‍💻 I’m currently working remotely part time for Dr. Shantenu Jha at Brookhaven National Laboratories and for Professor Hammal at CMU.
-Okay... <i>technically</i> I'm onboarding for both of them and haven't started work but I'm getting there!
+- 👨🏻‍💻 I’m currently working part time for Professor Hammal at Carnegie Mellon University!
 - 🔬 I’m currently learning about <b>spectroscopy, domain transfer learning, and multimodal machine learning</b>
 - 📫 How to reach me: Email me at miraewelner@gmail.com
 - ⚖️ I use GNU licensing whenever possible.
 Sometimes when my work is for a seperate entity I am unable to do so, but all my personal work will ALWAYS be open source